Skip to main content

 Changes to your move in date

-Check your written agreement says the same as you discussed with the landlord or agent.
+Check the start date.
+It should be the same as you discussed with the landlord or letting agent.

 If your landlord delays your move in date

-Sometimes landlords want to delay the start of a tenancy after you've signed or made the agreement.
+Sometimes landlords want to delay the start of a tenancy.
 For example, if:

 • the property needs repairs or cleaning